juhsinto/InventoryMgmt/README.md

 6.  i had to createsuperuser since i needed to restrict users from creating admins and then deleting others (lol)
 7.  after testing out the user management, using postman to manually test the endpoints (creating a collection), I then went on to create the inventory item management.
 8. In the inventory management, I had to restrict managers to only be able to set low_stock and quantity of the inventory items, whereas admins could edit everything, and normal users could only view items.
+9. I created an inventory item history endpoint, which could be used for viewing the item history

 On the front-end i first focussed on the RBAC control, using react-router-dom & created an auth provider, along with token based authentication, based on whether the user's token is active.